RaymiiOrg/hash-check-mail/README.md

 The MD5SUM you wish to compare the file to.
 If this option is given, the script will not write the checksum to a temp location for comparison (/tmp).
 This should be used if the checksum of the file is known and should not change.

 - -o --overwrite-checksum
-When `yes` is given to this option, when the checksum of a file has been changed, the script will write the new checksum to the temp file.
+When this option is given, when the checksum of a file has been changed, the script will write the new checksum to the temp file.
 This way you get an email when a change occurs, but changes are allowed.
 My AIDE database is known to change, but I still want to know when it changes.

 - -e --email
 The email address to send the report to.
 Defaults to `root@$hostname`.

 - -a --attach-file
-When `yes` is given to this option, the file which is checked is sent as an attachment with the email.
+When this option is given, the file which is checked is sent as an attachment with the email.
 My AIDE database gets mailed every time it changes.
 This way you can inspect the changed file without logging on to the remote system, or keep it for archival purposes.

 - -s --smtp
 Hostname or IP address of the SMTP server.
 Defaults to `localhost`.